Climate Adaptation of Transport Infrastructure Worldwide

 The first group contains the adaptation frameworks that address the general infrastructure system, of which transportation is one component.

-The circular mentions three adaptation frameworks from Australia: its climate change risk to its coasts, climate risks for its coastal buildings and infrastructure, and infrastructure and climate change risk assessment for Victoria.
-Climate adaptation frameworks from other countries, such as Canada, Scotland, and the United States, are also mentioned.
+The circular mentions three adaptation frameworks from Australia: climate change risks to its coasts; climate risks for its coastal buildings and infrastructure; and infrastructure and climate change risk assessment for Victoria.

-The circular cites two adaptation frameworks from the New Zealand Transport Agency, Climate Change Effects on the Land Transport Network Volumes 1 and 2, and one from Transit New Zealand adaptation, Climate Change Uncertainty and the State Highway Network: A Moving Target, as examples under this category.
+The circular cites two adaptation frameworks from the New Zealand Transport Agency — Climate Change Effects on the Land Transport Network, Volumes 1 and 2 — and one from Transit New Zealand adaptation, Climate Change Uncertainty and the State Highway Network: A Moving Target — as examples under this category.

 The circular and the information will be helpful for individual practitioners in state and local transportation agencies, researchers in academic institutions, and other members of the transportation research community.